-BRK instruction - value &00
+- BRK instruction, value &00.

-Fault number
+- Fault number.

-Fault message - may contain any non-zero character
+- Fault message (may contain any non-zero character).

-&00 to terminate message
+- &00 to terminate message.

-When the 6502 encounters a BRK instruction the operating system places the address following the BRK instruction in locations &FD and &FE.
-Thus these locations point to the "Fault number".
+When the 6512 encounters a BRK instruction the operating system places the address following the BRK instruction in locations &FD and &FE.
+Thus these locations point to the 'fault number'.
 The operating system then indirects via location &202.
 In other words control is transferred to a routine whose address is given in locations &202 (low byte) and &203 (high byte).
 The default routine, whose address is given at the location, prints the fault message.

 The BRK handling outline above enables the user to intercept normal procedures and to generate his or her own special messages and error numbers in user written machine code routines.
+See also IRQ at the end of this chapter.

-The program on page 446 shows this in practice.
-See also page 466 (IRQ).
-Whilst faults are, in general, "fatal", there is another class of events, called "Events", which are informative rather than fatal.
+While faults are, in general, 'fatal', there is another class of events, called 'events', which are informative rather than fatal.
 This class of events includes, for example, a key being pressed on the keyboard.
 The user may wish to detect such an operation or may be happy to ignore it.
-When the operating system detects an "Event" then, if that event is enabled (by using F X 1 4) it indirects via &220 with an event code in the accumulator.
+When the operating system detects an 'event' then, if that event is enabled (by using \FX14) it indirects via &220 with an event code in the accumulator.
 The contents of X and Y depend on the event.
 The event codes in A indicate the following: